The full deal pipeline — automated and equipped with an AI underwriter

 - Trend direction — improving, stable, or deteriorating

-Repayment Capacity and Holdback Modeling
+Repayment Capacity Analysis

 This is not a decisioning engine.
 It is a calculation layer that does the math your underwriters would otherwise do manually, consistently, across every deal.

-- Estimated term length at the recommended remittance
+- Estimated term length at recommended payment